Florida Man Is Injured in A Slip and Fall Accident on A Cruise Ship

 Contact a Personal Injury Attorney

 Property owners must be held accountable for the safety and security of their premises.
 If a homeowner or business owner fails to properly secure their property, or worse, if they know about dangers on their property and fail to safeguard it, they can cause injury to other people.
-The personal injury attorneys at Gillette Law, P.A. in Florida and Georgia want to make sure these negligent property owners are held responsible, and that you, as the victim, get the compensation you deserve.
+The personal injury attorneys in Jacksonville at Gillette Law, P.A. in Florida and Georgia want to make sure these negligent property owners are held responsible, and that you, as the victim, get the compensation you deserve.
 If you or a family member is a victim of a slip and fall accident, call our offices today to see how we can help you recover.